GovTechSG/ship-hats-overview/declaring-dgp-systems.md

 4. Click on Add system

-    ?>Note: You can have more than 1 systems added.
+    >Note: You can have more than 1 systems added.

 5. Scroll through the drop down and select your system.